streamingfast/substreams-sink-examples/go/README.md

-## Substreams Sink Examples - Advanced
+## Substreams Go Sink Example

-This example is similar to [examples/basic](../basic/) with the difference that we use `sink.NewFromViper` to construct our instance which gives increase control on the sink for the operators in a "low-maintenance" fashion as the library deals with the flags and parsing.
-You will notice there is also less code to instantiate the `sink.Sinker` instance as more information is pulled from the flag.
+The following example shows how to consume a Substreams package using the Go programming language in a production environment.
+This means dealing with disconnections and persisting the cursor to avoid reading the data twice, or missing information.

-Our example use our `github.com/streamingfast/cli` command definition which is just a thin wrapper around `cobra` and `viper`.
-Any `cobra` command should work with the library, there is no need to follow the CLI pattern.
+The example uses our `github.com/streamingfast/cli` command definition which is just a thin wrapper around `cobra` and `viper`.
+Any `cobra` command should work with the library, but there is no need to follow the CLI pattern.

 > [!NOTE]
 > We highly recommend to use this example for any serious sink implementation!